mucommander/mucommander/package/readme.txt

 - Syntax highlighting and other visual enhancements in text viewer/editor
 - New operations in text editor: Undo, Redo, Replace spaces with tabs, Replace tabs with spaces
 - Renaming files in Google Drive.
+- Password-protected 7z archives can be browsed and unpacked.

 Improvements:
 - 'Show in enclosing folder' action no longer opens a new tab but changes the current tab instead.